dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 This estimate can be checked reliably, because Boston is one of the United States cities where taxis may pick up passengers only with a special permit, the medallion.
 The number of medallions is strictly controlled, so medallions cost a fortune.
 For about 60 years, their number was restricted to 1525, until a 10-year court battle got the limit raised by 260, to about 1800.

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-3.4 Box models and conservation 77

 The estimate of 2000 may seem more accurate than it deserves.
 However, chance favors the prepared mind.
 We prepared by using good tools: a box model and divide-and-conquer reasoning.
 In making your own estimates, have confidence in the tools, and expect your estimates to be at least half decent.
 You will thereby find the courage to start: Optimism oils the rails of estimation.

-Problem 3.24

-Differential equation for an RC circuit box
+Problem 3.24 Differential equation for an RC circuit box

-Explain how a box model leads to the differential R

-equation for the low-pass 𝑅𝐶 circuit of Section 2.4.4: Vin Vout
+Explain how a box model leads to the differential Requation for the low-pass 𝑅𝐶 circuit of Section 2.4.4:

-𝑅𝐶 𝑑𝑉out

-C

-𝑑𝑡 + 𝑉out = 𝑉in.

 (3.36)

 (Almost every differential equation arises from a box or conservation argument.)

-Problem 3.25

-Boston taxicabs tree
+Problem 3.25 Boston taxicabs tree

 Draw a divide-and-conquer tree for estimating the number of Boston taxicabs.

 First draw it without estimates.
 Then include your estimates, and propagate the values toward the root.

-Problem 3.26

-Needles on a Christmas tree
+Problem 3.26 Needles on a Christmas tree

 Estimate the number of needles on a Christmas tree.

-3.4.2 Flux
+#### 3.4.2 Flux

 Flows, such as the demand for oil or the supply of taxi cabs, are rates — an amount per time.
 Physical flows are also rates, but they live in a geometry.
-This embedding allows us to de- flow rate area

-fine a related quantity: flux.
+This embedding allows us to define a related quantity: flux.

-amount

-=

-time

-flux of stuff ≡ rate

-area = amount of stuff

-area × time .

 (3.37)

 For example, particle flux is the rate at which particles (say, molecules) pass through a surface perpendicular to the flow, divided by the area of the surface.
 Dividing by the surface area, an operation with no counterpart in nonphysical flows (for example, in the demand for taxicabs), makes flux more invariant and useful than rate.
 For if you double the surface area, you double the rate.
 This proportionality is not newsworthy, and usually doesn't add insight, only clutter.
 When there is change, look for what does not change: Even when the area changes, flux does not.

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-78

-3 Symmetry and conservation

-Problem 3.27

-Rate versus amount
+Problem 3.27 Rate versus amount

 Explain why rate (amount per time) is more useful than amount.

-Problem 3.28

-What is current density?
+Problem 3.28 What is current density?

 What kind of flux (flux of what?) is current density (current per area)?